The Odd Pet Vet - New England Wildlife Center’s Exotic Animal ClinicCall (781) 682-4878 for an appointment

 The Odd Pet Vet is the only exclusively exotic animal veterinary clinic in Massachusetts.
 We have a 4.9 out of 5 stars on Google reviews and have been featured in the Boston Globe, Patriot Ledger, The Today Show, Discover Magazine, Animal Planet, and National Geographic.

-The Odd Pet Vet is open Monday through Thursday, by appointment only.
+The Odd Pet Vet is open Monday, Wednesday, Thursday and Friday 10 AM to 3 PM, by appointment only.
 To schedule an appointment, call us at (781) 682-4878.
 Due to Covid, our hours may vary.
 Please call us for the most up-to-date information.
+If you would like to cancel your appointment please give us 24 hours notice or we will charge a $35 cancellation fee, This will help us accommodate more emergency situations.
 Please let us know when you make your appointment if your animal is poisonous or venomous!

 We’re A Clinic With A Purpose!

 All profits go directly to wildlife care and education at NEWC.
 We also support the education of future veterinarians and bio-engineers through our veterinary internship program.

 Our clients come from Greater Boston, the South Shore, North Shore, and even outside of Massachusetts to keep their exotic and non-traditional pets and animals healthy and happy.

 ODD PET VET FUN FACTS: Our current farthest away client lives in South Carolina!
 Our farthest away ever patient – a mouse! – flew in from Bangkok, Thailand!